 Williams agrees: “He’s passionate, he’s funny, he’s energetic.
 He’s arguably the first one there every morning and generally the last one to leave.
 So, he’s a perfect fit.”

-There are a variety of levels overseas which present opportunities for both the college grad and the established professional.
+Annually our members sign over 300 contracts overseas.
+There are a variety of levels overseas which present opportunities for players and coaches, both aspiring and established professionals.